vectordotdev/vector/rfcs/2022-08-25-12217-handling-discarded-events.md

 `outputs.NAME.disposition`.
 This will have two non-default values, `"drop"` to mark all events going to that output as delivered and then drop them, and `"reject"` to mark them as having failed.
 If this setting is not present and a component has an unhandled output, a default behavior of `"drop"` will be assumed, which matches the current behavior.
+Once validation of output handling is enforced as above, this default will be removed.

 So, to configure the new discard output as discarding events with an error result, users would add the
 following: